 The Entrepreneurship Certificate offers a hands-on approach to training our future business leaders and entrepreneurs.
-Students from all areas of study will participate in a two quarter business experience where they will create a business from the ground up.
+Students from all areas of study will participate in a two-quarter business experience where they will create a business from the ground up.
 College instructors and local business and community leaders guide students through the process of starting and launching a business.
 Students will master academic material by producing deliverables in an authentic business environment created on the SCC campus.
 Students entering the program need a minimum cumulative GPA of 2.0 or permission of the department chair.
 Students may not currently be on academic probation.
 An application to the program needs to be completed followed by an interview by the Entrepreneurship instructors.
 Completion of a small business planning class is highly recommended before entering the program.

-First Qua arter

-MMGT 205 Small Business Planning Business Electives Total 5 10 15
+MMGT 205 Small Business Planning Business Electives Total 5 10 15 Second Quart er BUS 206 Entrepreneurship and Business Plan Writing 1 10 MMGT 250 Professional Sales Total 5 15

-Second Quarte er

-BUS 206 Entrepreneurship and Business Plan Writing 1 10

-MMGT 250 Professional Sales Total 5 15

-30 credit ts are required for the Certificate

-Busines s Elec tives

-ACCT 141 QuickBooks 1-5

-ACCT 151 College Accounting I 5

-ACCT 152 College Accounting II 5

-ACCT& 201 Prin of Accounting I 5

-BUS 100 Money Management 3

-BUS& 101 Intro to Business 5

-BUS 103 Basic Business Math and Electronic Calculators 5

-BUS 104 Business Mathematics 2 5

-BUS 120 International Business 5

-BUS 140 3

-BUS& International Marketing Business Law

-201 5

-BUS 204 Introduction to Law 5

-BUS 217 Business Statistics 4 5

-BUS 280 Human Relations in Business 5

-CATT 241 Microsoft Project 2.5

-CATT 242 Advanced Microsoft Project 2.5

-CMST& 210 Interpersonal Communication 5

-CMST 227 Intercultural Communication 5

-CMST 287 Business and Professional 3-5

-Communication

-ECON 100 Fundamentals of Economics 3 5

-MMGT 100 Supervised Volunteer Experience 1-3

-MMGT 101 Principles of Management 5

-MMGT 125 Social Media Marketing 5

-MMGT 181 Leadership Training-DEC 1-5

-MMGT 182 Leadership Training-DEC 1-5

-MMGT 183 Leadership Training-DEC 1-5

-MMGT 191 Leadership Training-DEC 1-5

-MMGT 192 Leadership Training-DEC 1-5

-MMGT 193 Leadership Training-DEC 1-5

-MMGT 211 Marketing 5

-MMGT 212 Retailing 5

-MMGT 218 Fundamentals of Advertising 5

-MMGT 223 Customer Service 3

-MMGT 231 Human Resource Management 5

-MMGT 243 Fundamentals of Project Management 5

-MMGT 288 Cooperative Education Work Experience 1-18

-IVIIVIGI 200 (No Seminar) 1-10

-(NO Semilar)
+Business Electives ACCT QuickBooks 1-5 141 ACCT 151 College Accounting I 5 College Accounting II 5 ACCT 152 Principles of Accounting I ACCT& 201 5 Money Management BUS 100 3 Intro to Business BUS& 101 5 BUS 103 Basic Business Math and Electronic 5 Calculators 5 BUS 104 Business Mathematics2 5 BUS 120 International Business BUS International Marketing 140 3 BUS& 201 Business Law 5 BUS 204 Introduction to Law 5 5 BUS 217 Business Statistics 4 BUS 280 Human Relations in Business 5 CATT 241 Microsoft Project 2.5 CATT 242 Advanced Microsoft Project 2.5 CMST& 210 Interpersonal Communication 5 Intercultural Communication 5 CMST 227 CMST 287 Business and Professional 3-5 Communication 5 ECON 100 Fundamentals of Economics 3 MMGT 100 Supervised Volunteer Experience 1-3 MMGT Principles of Management 101 5 MMGT 125 Social Media Marketing 5 Leadership Training-DEC MMGT 181 1-5 Leadership Training-DEC MMGT 182 1-5 Leadership Training-DEC MMGT 183 1-5 Leadership Training-DEC MMGT 191 1-5 MMGT 192 Leadership Training-DEC 1-5 MMGT 193 Leadership Training-DEC 1-5 Marketing MMGT 211 5 MMGT 212 Retailing 5 Fundamentals of Advertising MMGT 218 5 223 Customer Service 3 MMGT MMGT 231 Human Resource Management 5 MMGT 243 Fundamentals of Project Management 5 MMGT 288 Cooperative Education Work Experience 1-18 (No Seminar)

-- 1 Completion of MMGT 205 with a 2.0 or higher or permission of instructor. - 2 BUS 103 or proficiency test required. - 3 ECON 100 may be substituted with a higher level ECON course. - 4 MATH 97 or 99 with a 2.0 or better or appropriate placement scores.
+1 Completion of MMGT 205 with a 2.0 or higher or permission of instructor.

+2 BUS 103 or proficiency test required.

+- 3 ECON 100 may be substituted with a higher level ECON course. - 4 MATH 97 or 99 with a 2.0 or better or appropriate placement scores.